 The students with the highest 12 indexes will then be selected, with ties broken by the Mandelbrot Regional tests*.
 These top 12 individuals must commit to practicing throughout the entirety of their Christmas vacation.
 If a student cannot commit, he or she must forfeit his or her spot to the next best candidate.

 Throughout these practices, the top 12 individuals will be observed with no bias given towards previous scores or even the cumulative index that distinguished them.
 They will be divided into the four team members, six individuals, and two alternates strictly according to the adviser's discretion based off of practice performance AND teamwork capability.
-We reiterate that teamwork is a critical factor because a highly skilled individual lacking the ability to work cohesively with others can compromise the success of the overall team.

 *HS CaML tests and Mandelbrot Regional tests will, by default, only be administered to Black and Blue team members.
 Ambitious Green team students that wish to be considered for the Mathcounts Team should tell their coaches so they can be given the tests for the selection process.